I recently received a comment from a reader on my Enneagram Type Nine blog: that went like:

-What rocks are you trying to push out of the way?
+Let’s keep this dialogue going…what have you found that helps you identify your passion(s) and not let them get buried in life’s distractions?
 I’d love your feedback.
-And don’t forget to leave a link back to your own blog too if you have one via the commentluv feature here on the site.
+And don’t forget to leave a link back to your own blog too, via the commentluv feature here on the site.

 Until next time,